UP | HOME

 4. NRT as a More Efficient Way to Bootstrap Market Prices

-Main Article: Natural Resource Taxation and Bootstrapping Market Prices - Blithering Genius
+Main Article: Natural Resource Taxation - Blithering Genius

 Markets are an excellent mechanism for organizing production and distribution, but they don’t generate prices ex nihilo.
 Market prices are circular.
 The price of a product depends on three factors: